prakol16/CS166-final-project-bloomier-filters/part2.md

 So far, we've been visualizing our hash functions and elements as a bipartite graph, with
 $$n$$ books on the left and $$m$$ hashes on the right.
-This is fine, but to bring us more in line with the terminology of [this paper](https://arxiv.org/pdf/1907.04749.pdf) by Dietzfelbinger et al. (which forms most of the basis of this part), we will transition to the terminology of "hypergraphs."
+This is fine, but to bring us more in line with the terminology of [this paper](https://arxiv.org/pdf/1907.04749.pdf) ("Dense Peelable Random Uniform Hypergraphs") by Dietzfelbinger et al. (which forms most of the basis of this part), we will transition to the terminology of "hypergraphs."
 A hypergraph is simply a generalization of a graph where edges can connect more than two vertices.
 In other words,